-But depressing facts don’t help much in my opinion.
-What can an individual do?
+So what can an individual do?
 To quote the designer Vivienne Westwood: ‘buy less, choose well, make it last’, the solution might be as simple as that.
-I am definitely guilty of purchasing cheap clothes in the past, but it doesn’t need to be like that anymore.
-I plan on having a minimal functional wardrobe, deciding what I love and need, plan more, avoid stupid purchases and appreciate what I already own.
-For inspiration check blogs on minimalist wardrobe and fair fashion.
+I plan on having a minimal functional wardrobe, deciding what I love and need, plan more, avoid stupid purchases and appreciate what I already own!

-1.Get rid of what you do not wear (properly*)
+1.Get rid of what you do not wear (sell, swap, upcycle, donate, recycle)

 A rule goes that most people wear just 20% of their clothes and are keeping everything else for various (false) reasons.
 That could include the “just in case” scenario clothes, ill-fitting clothes, the ones that don’t match anything else, clothes that we keep because they were a gift or were expensive, sentimental ones, duplicates, the ones that are all torn but we are keeping for home/sleeping/painting/sports, the ones we think we have to own, bygone trends, and so on.
 The first step is to figure out what you wear from what you already have and take everything else away for awhile.